-- 1. In Rules Designer, select the Functions navigation tab. - Select the Create... icon. - Enter the function name in the Name field, or use the default name. - Select the return type from the Return Type list.
+- 1. In Rules Designer, select the Functions navigation tab. - 2.
+Select the Create... icon. - 3.
+Enter the function name in the Name field, or use the default name. - 4.
+Select the return type from the Return Type list.
 For example, select void.

-- Optionally, select a bucketset to associate with the function return type from the list in the Bucketset field. - Optionally, in the Description field enter a description. - In the Arguments table, click Add to add one or more arguments for the function.
-7. - For each argument in the Type field, select the type from the list. - For each argument in the Bucketset field, to limit the argument values as specified by a bucketset constraint, select a bucketset from the list. - 10.
+- 5. Optionally, select a bucketset to associate with the function return type from the list in the Bucketset field. - 6.
+Optionally, in the Description field enter a description. - 7.
+In the Arguments table, click Add to add one or more arguments for the function. - 8.
+For each argument in the Type field, select the type from the list. - 9.
+For each argument in the Bucketset field, to limit the argument values as specified by a bucketset constraint, select a bucketset from the list. - 10.
 In the Body area, enter actions and arguments for the function body.
+You can add any required action ranging from assert, call, modify to even conditional actions such as if, else, elseif, while, for, if (advanced), and while (advanced).
 For example, see Figure 2-10.